TUDelft-MUDE/2024-files/README.md

 > Lee, Kwangjin and Lanzafame, Robert (2024) Synchronization script for MUDE Files (v1.0.0). https://github.com/TUDelft-MUDE/2024-files.
 MIT License.

 This includes files: `README_sync.md`, `sync_notebooks.py` and `config_sync.yml` and associated output files.

+See file `README_sync.md` for more information about the synchronization script (unfortunately it is not yet completely documented).

 ## Technical Details